-The act exempts from taxation real property owned by an organization that qualifies for an exemption from federal income taxation as a charitable organization described in section 501(c)(3) of the Internal Revenue Code if that property is used by the organization exclusively for receiving, processing, distributing, researching, or developing human blood, tissues, eyes, or organs.
+The bill exempts from taxation real property owned by an organization that qualifies for an exemption from federal income taxation as a charitable organization described in section 501(c)(3) of the Internal Revenue Code if the organization's property is used exclusively for receiving, processing, distributing, researching, or developing human blood, tissues, eyes, or organs.
 The exemption applies beginning in tax year 2014.